paulbaudy/cpp-maths/README.md

 # Maths

-C++20 Math library for game engines, extending the standard library and providing functions for animation and rendering
+C++20 Math header-only library for game engines, extending the standard library and providing functions for animation and rendering
+Supports Clang & CL

 ## Project Health